PracticalRust/practical-rust/README.md

 up in [r/rust][rust-subreddit] to ask which HTTP client to use.

 Practical Rust attempts to alleviate some of this pressure.
-Our goal is to be a first-stop for Rust users wondering if there's a well-trodden path to accomplishing whatever task they have in front of them.
+Our goal is to be a first stop for Rust users wondering if there's a well-trodden path to accomplishing whatever task they have in front of them.

 ## Get in touch